newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/business-plan.md

 >**What if I don't make a business plan?**
 >
 >Data shows that businesses with a plan are more successful.
-In addition, some State licenses may require you to have a business plan.
+In addition, some state licenses may require you to have a business plan.